gabormakrai/dijkstra-performance/Implementation.md

 * Binary Tree Priority Queue implementation
 * Fibonacci Heap Priority Queue implementation

-Before I introduced the implementation details of the algorithms, I am introducing how the framework is implementing the graph.
-I coded the neighbourhood list approach where two nested arrays represent the actual graph: there is an int[][] which is storing the neighbour nodes for each node and an double[][] which is storing the corresponding arc/edge weights.
+Before I introduce the implementation details of the algorithms, I will introduce how the framework is implementing the graph.
+I coded the [neighbourhood list approach](http://en.wikipedia.org/wiki/Adjacency_list) where two nested arrays represent the actual graph: there is a int[][] which is storing the neighbour nodes for each node and a double[][] which is storing the corresponding arc/edge weights.

 ### Naive implementation